Payments Developer Guide

 Cybersource

-validates the order information then sends an online credit to the payment processor.
+validates the order information then sends the request to the payment processor.

 3. The processor validates the request and forwards it to the acquiring bank.